“Nice pants, who makes those?”

 I’m really stoked on the fit, despite the fact that the waist is a couple inches too big for me.
 Oh, and I would have preferred pants with a 34-inch inseam instead of a 32, but luckily the inseams tend to run quite long.
 Seriously, in Levi jeans I wear a 36-inch inseam, yet somehow these 32s are only short by millimeters.
 As far as the waist goes, I would say they run true to size.

-It seems a big reason these pants caught on so quickly among my friends — aside from the price — is that they look pretty damn good.
+It seems a big reason these budget mountain bike pants caught on so quickly among my friends — aside from the price — is that they look pretty damn good.
 The colors are on trend for men’s MTB apparel (black, gray) and they aren’t boxy rectangles that flap in the wind.
 Sadly for the ladies, Wrangler does not offer women’s sizes or styles.

 But don’t let that stop anyone.
-The ATG pants are available in at least four different styles, three colors, waist sizes from 30-40, and three lengths (30, 32, and 34).
+The Wrangler ATG pants are available in at least four different styles, three colors, waist sizes from 30-40, and three lengths (30, 32, and 34).

 Bottom line